-Epicodus uses Macs.
+Epicodus uses Macs and the Chrome browser.
 In general, Mac users with a recent OS should not have issues installing any of the software.

 PC users often have problems installing the software necessary for Ruby and Rails.
 We now provide Docker containers for running Ruby and Rails, which makes running Ruby and Rails much easier.
 No installation of any software needed - other than Docker.

 We don't have the staffing to offer setup support for Linux distributions at this time.
 However, many students have completed the program successfully using Linux.

 Regardless of whether you have Windows, Mac, or another OS - or whether your machine is newer or older, it's important to have your machine's environment set up ahead of time.

 All students should follow the instructions in the lesson below to install necessary packages for Introduction to Programming.

 If you are in a full-stack certificate program at Epcocdus, follow the instructions below to install Node.js.
 Students in the part-time Introduction to Programming course (only 6-weeks) do not need to install Node.js.

 If you are in a track that includes C# and .NET, install the packages in the following lessons.

 If you are in a track that includes Ruby and Rails, you have two options.

 Install Docker, an application which allows you to run containers with environments separate from your operating system.
 We have set up containers for each section in Ruby/Rails, which means you don't need to do any installation of Ruby or Postgres software on your personal machine.
 You can just use Docker instead.
 We recommend installing Docker regardless because it will always be available if you have problems with Ruby software on your machine.